 - 1-WEEK CAMPERS: there is no bus FROM camp.
-Campers must be picked up on Saturday at 11:30 am at the Loon Lake boat ramp. - 4-WEEK CAMPERS AND GITs: campers staying for two consecutive sessions may stay at camp and DO NOT need to be picked up at the end of their first session.
+Campers must be picked up on Saturday at 11:30 am at the Loon Lake boat ramp. - 4-WEEK CAMPERS: campers staying for two consecutive sessions may stay at camp and DO NOT need to be picked up at the end of their first session.
 However, if parents want to pick up their campers on Saturday, they must contact the office to make arrangements.
-(LITs are exempt from this and will remain at camp for the entire four weeks.)
+This does not include campers in the LIT and WGIT programs, who stay at camp for the entire four weeks.